 - DON’T make threats you don’t intend to carry out.
 If you tell your partner that any further cheating will cause you to leave, make sure you really intend to do so.
 Otherwise, you diminish your credibility.
 (It’s usually best to not make threats at all.
 Say what you feel, but don’t make threats that you might regret later.)

 - DO trust your feelings and observations.
 If you feel that you’re being lied to or that your partner is still cheating, trust your intuition.
 If you don’t see your partner getting ongoing help with his or her addiction—attending therapy, participating in 12-step and/or online support groups—then don’t trust that things are getting better.

-- DON’T take blame for your partner’s actions.
+- DON’T take the blame for your partner’s actions.
 Taking responsibility for your partner’s addiction is not helpful.
 Nothing that you did or did not do caused the addiction.
 It doesn’t matter how you’ve aged, how much weight you’ve gained or lost, or how involved you are with the kids and/or work.
 You are not responsible for your partner’s addiction.
-That is a decision the addict made on his or her own.

 - DO expect to join your partner in therapy if you want to work things out.
 It is likely that you want a full accounting of your addicted partner’s behavior.
 This type of disclosure best occurs in the presence of a neutral professional.
 If there is a therapist present to help you process the disclosure experience, you reduce the risk of further harm to both you and your relationship.